Marj Dusay

 Marjorie Ellen Mahoney Dusay (/mɑrdʒ duːˈseɪ/; née Mahoney; February 20, 1936 – January 28, 2020) was an American actress known for her roles on American soap operas.
-She was especially known for her role as Alexandra Spaulding on Guiding Light, a role she played on and off from 1993 through the show's 2009 cancellation, as well as Jean MacArthur Faircloth, the wife of Douglas MacArthur, in the 1977 movie MacArthur.
+She was especially known for her role as Alexandra Spaulding on Guiding Light, a role she played on and off from 1993 through the show's 2009 cancellation, as well as Jean Faircloth, the wife of Douglas MacArthur, in the 1977 movie MacArthur.

 Career

-In 1967, Dusay was a member of the Session, an improvisational comedy group in Los Angeles.
-Her dramatic debut occurred December 21, 1967, in an episode of television's Cimarron Strip.
-She appeared in the film Sweet November (1968).
+In 1967, Kansas native Dusay was a member of the Session, an improvisational comedy group in Los Angeles, formed by Rob Reiner.
+One member of the Session was Richard Dreyfuss.

 Dusay started her career with a small role as a waitress alongside Elvis Presley in the film Clambake in 1967.

+She appeared on December 21, 1967, in an episode of television's Cimarron Strip.
+Dusay also appeared in Sweet November (1968).

+Dusay's early career focused on appearances in episodic television programs, including Get Smart; The Wild Wild West; Bonanza; The Mod Squad; Love, American Style; The F.B.I.; Mannix; The Bionic Woman; and Quincy, M.E.
+She appeared on Daniel Boone in its 1969 episode "Benvenuto...
+Who?" as a beautiful French diamond thief named Eugenie.
 In 1968, Dusay played a special agent in the TV series Hawaii Five-O, in an episode titled "Twenty-Four Karat Kill".
 In 1969, Dusay played a woman who agrees to testify against a mobster in "The Singapore File", as well as appearing three times as seductive temptresses on Hogan's Heroes.
 In 1968-69 she played Gloria in the CBS comedy Blondie.

-She made numerous guest appearances on popular television shows in the late 1960s and 1970s.
-She played alien Kara in "Spock's Brain", the first episode of season three of Star Trek.
-In it, Dusay delivered arguably one of the most memorable lines of the original Star Trek: "Brain and brain—what is brain?!"
+Notable roles include her performance as alien Kara in "Spock's Brain", the first episode of season three of Star Trek.
+In it, Dusay delivered arguably one of the most memorable lines of the original Star Trek: "Brain and brain — what is brain?!"
 She was a popular guest at Star Trek fan conventions, often appearing with personal friend and fellow Star Trek actor Michael Dante.
-She appeared on Daniel Boone in its 1969 episode "Benvenuto...
-Who?" as a beautiful French diamond thief named Eugenie.

 She starred as Jean MacArthur in the 1977 film MacArthur, and guest-starred as Blair Warner's mother, Monica Warner, on The Facts of Life.
+Dusay would appear on Facts on a recurring basis over the course of the show's run.
 In 1982, she appeared as Kate Hanrahan, a madam/con artist, in several episodes of Bret Maverick, in 1982-1983, she portrayed Beverly Tepperman in Square Pegs, and in 1979 she was Jennifer in Stop Susan Williams.